w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** The displayed message in this example is coded using a `<span>` element that has an `aria-live` attribute with the value `polite`.
+The contents of this so called “live region” is conveyed to screen readers and other assistive technology.
+The value “polite” de-emphasizes the importance of the message and does not cause screen readers to interrupt their current tasks to read aloud this message.
+Thus the message is only read once when the user stops typing rather than on every keystroke that the user makes.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

-#### Complex messages
+#### Scaled feedback
+{:.ex}

-Such immediate and dynamic feedback can also be helpful if more complex feedback is given back to the user.
-The following example tells users how good the password is by displaying a visual meter and the time needed to crack the password.
+The example below illustrates the multitude of possible types of feedback in addition to success and error messages.
+In the example, the strength of the password is checked as it is typed by the user.
+The feedback indicates a scale of how strong the password is.
+The feedback is indicated using several cues, including color coding, a barometer, and label “Weak”, “Okay”, and “Strong”, as well as the time that would be needed to crack the password.

 {::nomarkdown}
 <%= sample_start %>